 Third, to examine how linguistic traits are associated with pedagogical quality (RQ3), we construct a turn-centered measure of pedagogical quality.
 For each conversation turn, we compute the average pedagogical quality score across all tutors who responded to that turn and express each tutor’s score as a deviation from this turn-level mean.
 This transformation yields a measure of relative pedagogical quality that captures how a tutor’s response compares to alternative responses to the same instructional prompt.

 We then summarize relative pedagogical quality at the tutor level by computing the mean deviation across all turns answered by a given tutor.
 Uncertainty estimates are obtained by computing standard errors across conversation turns.
-By anchoring comparisons within turns, this approach controls for variation in turn difficulty and isolates differences attributable to tutors’ responses rather than to the instructional context itself.
-While the turn-centered measure provides a descriptive comparison of tutors’ relative pedagogical quality, it does not address how specific linguistic characteristics are associated with variation in pedagogical quality within turns.
+By anchoring comparisons within turns, this approach controls for variation in turn difficulty and isolates differences attributable to tutors' responses rather than to the instructional context itself.
+While the turn-centered measure provides a descriptive comparison of tutors' relative pedagogical quality, it does not address how specific linguistic characteristics are associated with variation in pedagogical quality within turns.

 To examine these associations, we estimated a linear fixed effects model at the conversation level.
 By demeaning both the outcome and predictors within each conversation, this specification isolates within-conversation variation, thereby controlling for all unobserved characteristics of the instructional context, such as task difficulty or error type.

 All predictors were standardized for comparability, and standard errors were clustered at the conversation level to account for dependence among responses within the same interaction.
 This combined approach allows us to assess raw patterns in the data while also estimating adjusted relationships between linguistic features and pedagogical quality.